Free Virginia Public Records: Divorces, Marriages, Warrants

 Yes, every citizen has access to Virginia public records as long as the records aren’t restricted.

-Criminal records are made public in Virginia through the Virginia Freedom of Information Act.
-The County Sheriff will maintain free Virginia arrest records and if necessary, facilitate requests to the Department of Public Safety to access records.
+The county sheriff will maintain free Virginia arrest records and if necessary, facilitate requests to the Department of Public Safety to access records.

 Searchers can find criminal records in Virginia through the Virginia State Police.